 3traced_release=True

-4traced_scope=TrueWatch production for accepted-hit review failures, user retries after cache hits, scope bypass volume, latency, and realized saved generation.
+6traced_admission=TrueWatch production for accepted-hit review failures, user retries after cache hits, scope bypass volume, p95 latency, and realized saved generation.
 An incident should be able to disable this cache policy pointer without changing the production release that generates fresh responses.

 The cache in this lab can return a stored answer for a paraphrase and skip generation.
 Provider prompt caching operates at a different layer.
-For example, OpenAI's documented prompt caching detects matching prompt prefixes starting at a documented token length and reduces repeated input processing; the model still computes a new output.[3]
+OpenAI's documented prompt caching applies automatically to prompts of at least 1,024 tokens, requires an exact prefix match, and reports how many input tokens were cached.
+The model still computes a new output.[3]

 | Layer | Matches | Result on hit | Main correctness risk |